-Before a vehicle is offered to the public, we expect that it’s been road tested under the most strenuous conditions for reliability, and crash tested from every axis for safety.
+Before a vehicle is offered to the public, we expect that it’s been road-tested under the most strenuous conditions for reliability, and crash-tested from every axis for safety.
 If a car or truck doesn’t pass these tests, it should not be – legally or ethically – made available to the public – right?
 Hold that thought.

 Throughout the truck camper marketplace, we think nothing of modifying our trucks.
-We upgrade wheels and tires, change shocks, add sway bars, affix helper springs and install air bags.
+We upgrade wheels and tires, change shocks, add sway bars, affix helper springs and install airbags.
 If there’s an aftermarket suspension product that could make our rigs handle better, we want it.
 In short, we alter the very system that we expected to be rigorously tested for reliability and safety.

-Of course that’s not the whole story.
+Of course, that’s not the whole story.
 Aftermarket suspension products can greatly enhance the driving performance and handling of a truck camper rig.
 For example, the Torklift Upper StableLoads and Roadmaster Sway Bar on our 2018 Ram 3500 make a huge difference in the handling and sway control of our truck camper set-up.
 While we will never be able to safety test our modified truck like Ram trucks, I would not want to drive our rig without these additions.

 If only there was a way to have the best off-road aftermarket suspension enhancements in a truck tested to OEM-level safety and reliability.

 Enter American Expedition Vehicles (AEV) and their Ram Prospector series.
-Not only is the Prospector upgraded to an extreme for off-road capabilities, but it’s safety and reliability tested to the exact same degree as an original OEM truck.
+Not only is the Prospector upgraded to an extreme for off-road capabilities, but its safety and reliability tested to the exact same degree as an original OEM truck.
 AEV literally puts their Ram Prospector trucks through the same testing that Ram (Fiat Chrysler Automobiles) does.

 As you would imagine, these tests are extraordinarily expensive and multiple tests are often required – per feature.
 We know of no other truck performance company that goes to this extreme.
 As a result, AEV can provide an unprecedented off-road beast with a full Ram warranty.

-Which brings us to the subject of this announcement.
+This brings us to the subject of this announcement.
 For Overland Expo West, Four Wheel Campers has teamed up with AEV to produce one of the most intriguing (and admittedly costly) pop-up combinations we’ve seen in a long time.
 Ram 3500 Prospector meet Four Wheel Camper Hawk.

 For more information about Four Wheel Camper’s feature rig, we talked to Robert Vogl, President, and Stan Kennedy, Sales and Marketing, of Four Wheel Campers.